 I have been always been aware of the importance of health, of eating healthy foods, and of exercise.
-I would read the latest health news — that fat is bad, that fat is good, that we should all get more whole grains, that pasta is a no no, and on and on.
-I had a little garden in my yard, and occasionally would manage to coax some kale or a tomato to grow.
+I would read the latest health news; that fat is bad, that fat is good, that we should all get more whole grains, that pasta is a no no, and on and on.
+My husband and I always had some bit of garden in the yard, and occasionally we’d would manage to coax some kale or a tomato to grow.

 I was bumping along.
-I had postponed my career as an artist working for an animation studio to stay home with my toddler and my baby.
+I had postponed a hard-won career, as an artist working for an animation studio, to stay home with my 2 kids.
+I’d traded in my prestigious job, and now I was going to rock this whole mom-thing!
 My life was busy and demanding.
-But I was up to the challenge.
+But I loved it, and I was definitely up to the challenge.

 Then, it all changed.
 One cold morning in January of 2012, I woke up with numb feet.
 It was winter and it was cold; numb feet didn’t seem too alarming.
 But the numbness didn’t go away, and by the afternoon, both my legs were numb past my knees.
 The day before, I had been to the gym, and ran (maybe too hard?) on the treadmill.
 I was trying to lose some stubborn “baby weight”.
 So I figured the numbness was exercise-related.
 I had something similar happen maybe a year before, but after a new pair of shoes and a lot of denial, it simply went away and I went on with my busy life.

 This time, the numbness kept getting worse.
 Over the next week and a half, it spread throughout the entire right side of my body.
 I could barely walk, and I couldn’t use my right hand or arm at all.
-I was diagnosed with Multiple Sclerosis, and quickly began the few treatments that were offered, including IV steroids.
-Nothing was slowing my deterioration and a month later, I ended up in the hospital with half my body paralyzed and in a wheelchair.
-I was in the hospital because I couldn’t function at home and had to receive a treatment called Plasmapheresis.
-I then went to an in-patient rehabilitation center to recuperate to the point where I could return home.
+I was diagnosed with Multiple Sclerosis.
+I began a course of IV steroids, but it didn’t help.
+My symptoms continued to get worse.
+A month later, I ended up in the hospital with half my body paralyzed and in a wheelchair.
+I was in the hospital because I couldn’t function at home and had to receive a treatment called plasmapheresis.
+From the hospital I went to an in-patient rehabilitation center to recuperate to the point where I could return home.

 The doctors told my husband to go ahead and pick out my wheelchair now.
-That we needed to prepare ourselves for my continued loss of function.
-That there were drugs that could slow the progress of the disease, but that nothing would reverse the damage already done.
+That he and I needed to prepare ourselves for my continued loss of function.
+They said there were drugs that could slow the disease, but that nothing would reverse the damage already done.